cloudfoundry/stratos/docs/developers-guide.md

 $GOPATH/src/github.com/cloudfoundry-incubator/stratos
 ```

-From the stratos folder, ensure that dep has downloaded the required dependencie sby running:
+From the stratos folder, ensure that dep has downloaded the required dependencies by running:

 ```
 dep ensure -vendor-only -v